 Students are responsible for pursuing eligibility with the Accessibility Services Office.
 However, parents may contact the Accessibility Services Office and request that the director contact their student to explain Accessibility Services and invite them to make an appointment.

-At the college level, changes in the law require the student to take on the responsibility of self-identifying, submitting proper documentation of a disability, requesting and discussing accommodations with faculty members, and alerting faculty and/or the director if accommodations are not satisfactory.
+At the college level, the law requires the student to take the responsibility for self-identifying, submitting proper documentation of a disability, requesting and discussing accommodations with faculty members, and alerting faculty and/or the director if accommodations are not satisfactory.
 The small setting and supportive faculty at Louisburg College make it an ideal place for students to transition into roles of greater responsibility.

 I know extended testing time would help me do my best on tests, but I don’t want to be singled out.
 What should I do?

-You may be hesitant to request accommodations because of past experiences in high school, but at Louisburg College, Accessibility Services allows students an extra measure of privacy and control in using their accommodations.
+You may be hesitant to request accommodations because of past experiences, but at Louisburg College, Accessibility Services allows students an extra measure of privacy and control in using their accommodations.